Oscar Dunn: Reconstruction era and politics

 Portraits of African-American delegates to the Louisiana Constitutional Convention, 1868.
 Dunn, in the center, is pictured seated at his desk.

 Dunn worked to achieve equality for the millions of blacks freed by passage of the Thirteenth Amendment, ratified after the American Civil War.
 He actively promoted and supported the Universal Suffrage Movement, advocated land ownership for all blacks, taxpayer-funded education of all black children, and equal protection of the laws under the Fourteenth Amendment.
 He joined the Republican Party, many of whose members supported suffrage for blacks.

 Dunn opened an employment agency that assisted in finding jobs for the freedmen.
 He was appointed as Secretary of the Advisory Committee of the Freedmen's Savings and Trust Company of New Orleans, established by the Freedmen's Bureau.
 As the city and region struggled to convert to a free labor system, Dunn worked to ensure that recently freed slaves were treated fairly by former planters, who insisted on hiring by year-long contracts.
 In 1866, he organized the People's Bakery, an enterprise owned and operated by the Louisiana Association of Workingmen.

 Elected to the New Orleans city council in 1867, Dunn was named chairman of a committee to review Article 5 of the City Charter.
 He proposed that "all children between the ages of 6–18 be eligible to attend public schools and that the Board of Aldermen shall provide for the education of all children ... without distinction to color."
 In the state Constitutional Convention of 1867–1868, the resolution was enacted into Louisiana law and laid the foundation for the public education system, established for the first time in the state by the biracial legislature.
 Dunn's biographer (and descendant) Brian K. Mitchell observed in a Chicago Tribune interview, "The reason he wanted to integrate schools is he believed that it's hard to change adults' minds, but if we have children growing up experiencing each other, we can erode racism in this country."

 Dunn was very active in local, state and federal politics, with connections to U.S. President Ulysses S. Grant and U.S. Senator Charles Sumner of Massachusetts.
-Long before President Theodore Roosevelt invited Booker T. Washington, President Ulysses S. Grant met him at the White House on April 2, 1869.
+Long before President Theodore Roosevelt invited Booker T. Washington, President Grant met him at the White House on April 2, 1869.